 Once you measure your depth, simply get a shaft length with at least 30 inches to spare.

-Bow mount trolling motors allow you to control the front of the boat and is the best option for precise control on a pontoon.
+Bow mount trolling motors allow you to control the front of the boat and are the best option for precise control on a pontoon.

 If we were to recommend a trolling motor to anyone, it would almost always be a bow mount.
 You can also remove a bow mount trolling motor from the mounting plate for storage or when you simply don’t need it on your pontoon.